amorawskanew/A-cup-of-tea-Project-2/README.md

 9.http://www.javascripter.net/faq/rgbtohex.htm
 10.https://www.crazyegg.com/blog/best-website-layouts/

-Features;
+Features:

-1. landing page and navigation bar allows users to get familiar with what the website is about and the menu( home, about, products, contact)
+1.Landing page and navigation bar allows users to get familiar with what the website is about and the menu( home, about, products, contact)

 2.About us -provides a general background about the company and its products. it allows users to get an idea about the company and its products and services.
 3.Products- in this section of the website users can see full selection of the products.
 By clicking on a shopping cart of selected tea they can purchase it.
-Later I will also have to create  card online payment section.
+Later I will also create  a card online payment section.
 There is also a button for each type of tea ( black tea, green  tea, herbal tea, special blend) connecting to the page where they can get more detailed information about the product(s) of their choice.
-For now, I included only a landing page  and a pictures of the same product type  ( for example only black tea..), but later on I would like to add more information  about each group of the products and also add a GIFT section, where customers could choose a product, packaging and delivery method( normal or express).
+For now, I included only a landing page  and  pictures of the same product type  ( for example only black tea..), but later on I would like to add more information  about each group of the products and also add a GIFT section, where customers could choose a product, packaging and delivery method( normal or express).

-4. Contact- in contact section I have two sections *the green one  with all the social links, Fb, instagram, twitter, google which I connected to some randomly chosen tea website,  just to test if my website works.
+4. Contact- in contact section I have two subsections:
+*the green one  with all the social links, Fb, Instagram, Twitter, Google which I connected to some tea website,  just to test if my website works.
-*the orange section has a telephone number ( not active), email icon connecting to the email box and a map icon ( I was thinking about adding a map with the shop main location, but that's optional since the online shop doesn't really need to have any conventional setting.I wanted to practice with Google maps, but the website kept on asking me about my credit number and I didn't feel comfortable  giving this information away.
+*the orange section has a telephone number (not active), email icon connecting to the email box and a map icon (I was alsoconsidering adding a map with the shop location, but that's optional since the online shop doesn't really need to have any conventional setting.I wanted to practice with Google maps, but the website kept on asking me about my credit card number.

 Testing

-* checking if my website if it is user friendly
+* Checking if my website is user friendly
-I made sure that the website has all the online tea shop relevant elements ( I checked other on line websites ( https://www.templatemonster.com/joomla-templates/48083.html) and that it is easy to navigate ( navbar menu plus explore button)
+I made sure that the website has all the online tea shop relevant elements (I checked other on line websites ( https://www.templatemonster.com/joomla-templates/48083.html) and that it is easy to navigate ( navbar menu plus explore button)

 *checking if the website is responsive
-After adding a new element I would go to chrome browser and check how my website looks on different devices (desktop, iphone, tablet) depending on the size of the screen.
+After adding a new element I would go to Chrome browser and check how my website looks on different screen sizes (desktop, iphone, tablet) .
 The biggest challenge was always the- over- the- image text that has this tendency to change its position  and sometimes show up in the least expected place.

 *testing email box
-As previously mentioned, the email itself was set up correctly and worked, but  there must have been some kind of error in the process. checked "inspect-console" to detect errors and there was always some kind of problem, but since I didn't quite understand the meaning behind the notification I couldn't really make any use of it.
+As previously mentioned, the email itself was set up correctly and worked on AWS, but  it didn’t after moving my project to Visual studio.
+I think there must have been some kind of error in the process. checked "inspect-console" to detect errors, but didn’t find any problems ( neither my mentor)

 *testing shopping cart ( app-js file)
 I wrote a piece of code and console.logged it.
 Most of the time it failed.
-At the end I gave up on shopping cart ( at least for now-I really want to do it at some point as it is very interesting and doesn't seem to be that complicated)
+At the end I gave up on shopping cart (at least for now-I really want to finish it at some point as it is very interesting and doesn't seem to be that complicated)

-* testing if all my links are well connected by clicking and making sure that I go where I want to.
-It all worked , although there are some things I want to improve too.
+*testing if all my links are well connected by clicking on a button and making sure that I go where I want to.
+It all worked , although there are some things I want to improve too.testing user's visual experience.

-* testing user's visual experience.
-I showed the web to some of friends ( i didn't tell them I was working on this page ) and asked if they would buy a product from this web.
+*testing user's visual experience.I showed the web to some of my friends asked if they would buy a product from this web.
 They all said that product is well presented and they would use this online shop if they needed.

  Deploying my website

-I switched from AWS text editor to Visual studio andI had to figure out first how to push my project into github, which to my surprise took me some time.
+I switched from AWS text editor to Visual studio andI had to practice first how to push my project into github, which was quite easy, but if you do it for the first time it always takes time.

-I will deploy the project after finishing writing READme report and will see if there is any differences between development and deployed version.
+I will deploy the project after finishing writing my READme report and will see if there is any differences between development and deployed version.

 Here are the questions from READme example file which I don't quite understand.
 I hope I will be able to answer them in my next project.